AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-15-Hash-Cracking.md

 ## Why It Matters
 From an attacker's side, after dumping a database or /etc/shadow file the first thing you do is run hashcat against it.
 Weak algorithms like MD5 and SHA1 can be cracked at billions of hashes per second on a modern GPU.
 Even one cracked credential can mean lateral movement across an entire network if passwords are reused.

+From a defender's side, the choice of hashing algorithm matters enormously.
+MD5 and SHA1 are cryptographically broken for password storage — bcrypt, scrypt, or Argon2 are the right choices because they're deliberately slow and computationally expensive, making brute force impractical.
+Salting (adding a random value to each password before hashing) prevents precomputed attacks like rainbow tables.